RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 ## Activity Checklist { .check }

-+ Let's get your chatbot to ask the user a question which has a 'yes' or 'no' answer.
++ Let's get your chatbot to ask the user a question which has a `yes` or `no` answer.
 Here's an example, but you can change the question if you like:

 	```blocks
 		when this sprite clicked